LmQWEff3.jpg

 https://www.gov.uk/government/news/king-charles-iii-continues-queen-elizabeths-legacy-by-giving-his-majestys-name-to-prestigious-awards

 Instituted by Royal Warrant in 1965, the King’s Awards to Industry scheme was recommended by a committee chaired by HRH The Duke of Edinburgh, and the first Awards were made in 1966.
 Following a review in 1999, led by the then HRH The Prince of Wales, the scheme became the Queen's Awards for Enterprise, creating three of the four categories that still exist today: Innovation, International Trade, and Sustainable Development.
 A new category, Promoting Opportunity (through social mobility) was introduced in 2016 and the first winners were announced in 2017.
-A Royal Reception at Buckingham Palace is hosted by HRH The Prince of Wales.
+A Royal Reception at Buckingham Palace is hosted by His Majesty The King.

 The aim of the awards is to promote business excellence and drive growth.
 Nearly 7000 companies have won a Queen’s Award so far.
 JCB, a construction equipment manufacturer, has won 30 Queen’s Awards between 1966 and 2016, making it the company that has won the most Queen’s Awards.